-The preparation of liposomes with entrapped solutes was first demonstrated in a published paper38 by Prof. A.D.
+The preparation of liposomes with entrapped solutes was first demonstrated in a published paper by Prof. A.D.
 Bangham of the United Kingdom.
-Since their inception, liposomes have been explored as carriers for delivering drugs and pharmaceuticals.4,39–41 Currently, a number of liposome formulations are in clinical use to combat cancer and infectious diseases, while others await clinical trial outcomes (for updated information, please visit the website www.clinicaltrials.org).
+Since their inception, liposomes have been explored as carriers for delivering drugs and pharmaceuticals.
+Currently, a number of liposome formulations are in clinical use to deliver anticancer, anti-inflammatory, antibiotic, antifungal, anesthetic, and other drugs and gene therapies, while others await clinical trial outcomes (for updated information, please visit the website www.clinicaltrials.org).

 Features of liposomes:

 ① Targeting: Liposomes can selectively enter certain tissues or organs of the human body, such as liver and spleen.
 The concentration of liposome drugs in the liver is 200 to 700 times that of ordinary drugs.
 Therefore, it is also called "drug missile";

 ② Sustained-release: Since the drug is encapsulated in liposomes, its diffusion rate is reduced, which can delay the excretion and metabolism of the kidneys and prolong the action time;